 Just like for violations of the Fourth Amendment, violations of your Fifth Amendment rights can lead to whatever evidence is found being prevented from being heard in court by the exclusionary rule.

 If you have been charged with a crime in the state of Maine, and you don’t think that you were given your Miranda warning, then some of the evidence in the prosecutor’s case might not be allowed into court.
-Contact the law office of criminal defense attorney William T. Bly to start planning your defense online or at (207) 571-8146.
+Contact the experienced criminal defense attorney at The Maine Criminal Defense Group to start planning your defense.